DAMG7245-Big-Data-Sys-SEC-02-Fall24/Assignment-1-GAIA/README.md

 ### Conclusion

 Your application should now be running, and the required infrastructure should be deployed.
 For additional configuration or updates, refer to the project-specific documentation.

+### ATTESTATION

+WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK
+Contribution:
+a.
+Sai Surya Madhav Rebbapragada: 35% - Worked on Streamlit UI, OpenAI prototying, Terraform for infra setup - 30hrs
+b.
+Uday Kiran Dasari: 30% - Worked on Metrics UI, database setup and populating data, OpenAI & Streamlit prototying - 25hrs
+c.
+Akash Varun: 35% - OpenAI prototying and all the required tools, object store setup and popuating with data - 30hrs